isaSalinasArreola/theMorningAfter/README.md

-# Getting Started with Create React App
+# Getting Started with The Morning After.
+What follows is a section of the Create React App READ.ME so you can understand how to work with the code for this web app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).